 Megan Johnston Flanders, M.D.

-Dry skin is likely to cause one or more of the following:
+Dry skin is likely to cause symptoms, including:

 - A feeling of skin tightness, especially after showering, bathing or swimming

 - Gray, ashy skin in people with dark skin

 - Itching, also known as pruritus

 - Slight to severe flaking, scaling or peeling

 You may hear dry skin called xerosis or xeroderma.
 It has many causes, including aging, cold or dry weather, sun damage, certain medical treatments, harsh products like soaps or detergents or overbathing.
 Anyone can develop dry skin, but some people have an increased risk due to their environment, occupation, health history or hobbies.

 Take these steps to help your skin retain moisture and decrease dryness: